Don't Generate, Discriminate: A Proposal for Grounding Language Models to Real-World Environments: Approach

 \subsection{Candidate Plan Enumeration}

-To handle the large search space, the agent casts the task as a step-wise decision-making problem.
-For example, an instruction-following robot may decompose a plan into a sequence of subplans (\eg, making a cup of coffee entails first finding a cup then picking up the cup, etc.; \citet{song2022llm}).
-Similarly, a program for KBQA can be decomposed into a nested sequence of subprograms~\cite{rubin-berant-2021-smbop,gu-su-2022-arcaneqa} (\autoref{fig:loop}).
+To handle the large search space, the agent casts the task as a step-wise decision-making problem. \nop{For example, an instruction-following robot may decompose a plan into a sequence of subplans (\eg, making a cup of coffee entails first finding a cup then picking up the cup, etc.; \citet{song2022llm}).} A plan for KBQA can be decomposed into a nested sequence of subplans~\cite{gu-su-2022-arcaneqa} (\autoref{fig:loop}).
 The \emph{length} of a plan is defined as the number of atomic subplans it contains.

-For KBQA (and similar semantic parsing tasks), $P_0$ can be a set of entity proposals (\eg, \{\fl{Java}\}) obtained using off-the-shelf entity linkers~\cite{li-etal-2020-efficient}.
+For KBQA, $P_0$ can be a set of entity proposals (\eg, \{\fl{Java}\}) obtained using off-the-shelf entity linkers~\cite{li-etal-2020-efficient}.
 At step $t$, the agent considers $P_{t-1}$, the length $t-1$ plans, and decides how to further extend them into $C_{t}$, the valid plans of length $t$, based on the environment.
 This often involves executing the current plans in the environment.
 Consider the example in \autoref{fig:loop} at $t=1$, the agent finds all the relations connected to \fl{Java} and enumerates all the length-1 valid plans.
 The LM scores the candidate plans and prunes all but the top-ranked plan because beam size is 1.
 At $t=2$, the agent executes plan $1c$ to get its denotation (\ie, a set of entities) in the KB, based on which the agent further discovers the relations and classes (\eg, \fl{ComputerEmulator}, \fl{ComputerSoftware}, and \fl{ReadBy}) connected to those entities to form valid length-2 plans.
 All the plans produced in this process are guaranteed to be valid.
 See~\autoref{appendix:candidate} for a more detailed discussion of this process.